icopy-site/awesome/docs/awesome/awesome-stock-resources.md

 A selection of websites offering color schemes.

 * [0to255](http://www.0to255.com/) - A simple tool that helps web designers find variations of any color.
-* [0xrgb](http://0xrgb.com/) - A minimalistic color picker for well-known palettes (https://github.com/neutraltone/awesome-stock-resources/blob/master/Material, iOS, FlatUI, Metro, Tango, Solarized).
+* [0xrgb](http://0xrgb.com/) - A minimalistic color picker for well-known palettes (Material, iOS, FlatUI, Metro, Tango, Solarized).
 * [Bootflat](http://bootflat.github.io/color-picker.html) - Bootflat Flat UI color picker is a project digging the Flat Color Picker which gives you the perfect colors for flat designs.
 * [Brand Colors](https://brandcolors.net/) - Official color codes for the world's biggest brands.
 * [Coleure](https://www.coleure.com/) - Simple app for grabbing & tweaking colors you see on screen.